 3. Triple Alliance and Triple Entente

-There was a triple alliance formed between Germany, Austria-Hungary, and Italy and in order to control German expansionism, there was Triple Entente formed between Britain, France, and Russia.
+There was a triple alliance formed between Germany, Austria-Hungary, and Italy and in order to control German expansionism, there was a Triple Entente formed between Britain, France, and Russia.

-Thus Europe was divided into two main camps where England, France, and Russia were on one side while Germany, Austria-Hungary, Italy, and Turkey were on another side which was the main step toward the world war I.
+Thus Europe was divided into two main camps where England, France, and Russia were on one side while Germany, Austria-Hungary, Italy, and Turkey were on another side which was the main step toward world war I.

 There was a race for new colonies in Africa and Asia.
 Great Britain established many colonies in Africa which was followed by France, Spain, Portugal, and Belgium with Britain and France occupying most of the regions in Africa.